trent-brown/spring-petclinic1/readme.md

 There are failing tests in the PetClinicIntegrationTests and the VetControllerTests.
 I have been staring at it and can't figure out the problem.
 Help me fix the tests.

+If you choose to work on this on your local machine, follow the directions below for cloning the repo.

+You can also work on this in github codespaces.
+Simply click on the Open in GitHub Codespaces button above.
+Be sure to choose a 4-core machine.
+There is a devcontainer.json configuration in the repository that will make sure that Java 17, gradle and maven are installed.
+There will also be several vscode extensions enabled by default.

 ## Understanding the Spring Petclinic application with a few diagrams
 <a href="https://speakerdeck.com/michaelisvy/spring-petclinic-sample-application">See the presentation here</a>